Kakistocracy: noun, Greek words kakistos (worst) and kratos (rule). In other words, rule by the Crime Syndicate.

-Several of the kakistrocracy’s media tools have opened fire on the “conspiracy theory” community.
-On Monday, for example, British newspaper The Guardian allowed thought-crime think-tank ISD to chime in with the op-ed called “Stop the online conspiracy theorists before they break democracy.”
+British newspaper The Guardian allowed thought-crime think-tank Institute for Strategic Dialogue (ISD) to chime in with an op-ed it titled “Stop the online conspiracy theorists before they break democracy.”

-Where to even begin?
-I have to say (as you can imagine) that I spend plenty of time in conspiracy theory circles (good, bad and indifferent- they can’t be generalized) and other than David Icke fans, I know of almost no one who seriously entertains lizard overlord theory or bothers to discuss this straw-man fallacy.
+I have to say (as you can imagine) that I spend plenty of time in conspiracy theory circles (good, bad and indifferent, they can’t be generalized).
+Other than David Icke fans, I know of almost no one who seriously entertains lizard overlord theory or bothers to discuss this strawman fallacy.
+And even Icke has shifted gears to a more solid theory: Sabbatean Frankism.

-Next, there is a veiled reference to a bunch of deranged basement-dwelling mama’s boys that have the power to take over and manipulate any social media discussion on the internet.
+Next, there’s a veiled reference to a bunch of deranged basement-dwelling mama’s boys who apparently have the power to take over and manipulate any social media discussion on the internet.
 Wow.
-Should we take that as a compliment or an insult?
+I would add that I am seeing plenty of men and women in my audience, most of whom are effectively banned on social media now.

 ‘First they ignore you, then they laugh at you, then they fight you, then you win.’ — Mahatma Gandhi